Get gigabytes back from your photo library.

 No cloud, no account

 Everything happens on your own Mac.
-No sign-up, no servers, no uploads, and no analytics on your images.
+No sign-up, no servers, no uploads, no analytics on your images.

 Open by design